publiclab/PublicLab.Editor/README.md

 ### Rich Text Module

+The Rich Text module is built around a [custom fork](https://github.com/jywarren/woofmark/) of the [Woofmark editor](https://github.com/bevacqua/woofmark).

 **formats** -- provide an array of strings specifying allowed file extensions that may be uploaded inline in the rich text input area:

 ```js